 Regardless of the source, it is probably a good idea to take precautions.
 With the rise in power lines, smart phones, smart meters, and all things wifi, we have no idea how we’ll be effected, say, 20 or 30 years down the road.

 There are many different ways to protect yourself against EMF waves, below are just a few suggestions.

 1. Keep Cell Phone & Computer at a Distance

 As mentioned above, women who kept their cell phone in their bras got breast cancer in the exact spot they kept them.
 Avoid carrying your cell phone in your pocket or bra.
 Never use your computer on your lap when it is connected to a power source, and if working on laptops for extended periods of time, use a separate keyboard and mouse.
 This minimizes the time spent with your hands or legs near the power source of the computer, which is where the battery is housed.

-2. Avoid Bluetooth Headsets
+2. Avoid Bluetooth Headsets and AirPods

 While convenient, bluetooth headsets direct radiation directly to your head (even when you’re not using them).
 Instead, use the speakerphone option in your car, or other areas where you use bluetooth.
 And remember, the further your cell phone is from you, the better.